 Here, Debtor has not alleged any bad faith on the part of the judiciary and has presented no set of facts to indicate such bad faith.
-The only facts presented by Debtor on this issue are that a Special Presentment was made to a Monroe County Grand Jury, and that after that presentment a Bill of Indictment was returned charging Debtor with violating Ga.
-Code Ann. § 16-8-15.
-In addition, while Debtor alleges that he cannot adequately raise his claim of bad faith or his claim that the prosecution was commenced to collect a debt in the state criminal proceeding, he has not demonstrated how this would be so.
+The only facts presented by Debtor on this issue are that a Special Presentment was made to a Monroe County Grand Jury, that after that presentment a Bill of Indictment was returned charging Debtor with violating Ga.
+Code Ann. § 16-8-15, and that Debtor was charged in Bibb and Houston Counties for violating Ga.
+Code Ann.

+§ 16-8-15.
+In addition, while Debtor alleges that he cannot adequately raise his claim of bad faith or his claim that the prosecutions were commenced to collect a debt in the state criminal proceedings, he has not demonstrated how this would be so.
 As noted above, the Supreme Court has found that absent special circumstances, a claim of bad faith can be raised in a state criminal proceeding.
 Id.
 Debtor has not alleged any such special circumstances.
 In addition, the issue of whether a debtor could adequately raise a debt collection defense in a state court proceeding against a charge of violating Ga.
 Code Ann. § 16-8-15 was addressed in Tenpins Bowling, Ltd. v.
 Alderman, 32 B.R.
 474 (Bankr.
 M.D.
 Ga.
 1983).
 There, the court found that the debtor was able to adequately raise the debt collection defense in the state criminal proceeding.
-In light of this precedent, the Court finds that Debtor has not alleged facts that would warrant the injunction of the state criminal prosecution under the bad faith exception to the general principle of federal court abstention.
+In light of this precedent, the Court finds that Debtor has not alleged facts that would warrant the injunction of the state criminal prosecutions under the bad faith exception to the general principle of federal court abstention.
 Further, the Court notes that Debtor has not alleged that the law he is being prosecuted for violating is patently unconstitutional.
-Seeing no other allegation of unusual circumstances that would call for equitable relief, the Court will abstain from exercising jurisdiction in this matter and will not enjoin the state criminal prosecution of

-Debtor by Defendant Milam in Monroe County Superior Court for violating Ga.
+Seeing no other allegation of unusual circumstances that would call for equitable relief, the Court will abstain from exercising jurisdiction in this matter and will not enjoin the state criminal prosecutions of Debtor by Defendants for violating Ga.
 Code Ann. § 16-8-15.
 This decision is subject to review and reconsideration at any time upon request of Plaintiff, provided that such request contains newly discovered allegations of fact occurring prior to or subsequent to the entry of this opinion.

 An order in accordance with this opinion will be entered on this date.
-Dated this 20^{th} day of July, 2001.
+Dated this $17^{th}$ day of July, 2001.